 Recent shareholder activism campaigns

 There are very few publicly available examples of shareholder activism in Luxembourg listed companies.
 The most prominent example was the takeover of Arcelor by Mittal Steel, which was only finally made possible following the pressure of the shareholders.
-This concrete example, however, is already more than 10 years old, since the takeover took place in 2006.35
+This concrete example, however, is already 15 years old, since the takeover took place in 2006.35